Will Coates, President

 Jessica Hayes

-For nearly two decades, Jessica Hayes has lead conservation advocacy and efforts of outreach across the nation with focus of initiative in the state of Missouri in collaboration with governmental agencies, the private sector, and grass-root organizations to bring new audiences and those that would otherwise not have the opportunities, experiences of recreational sporting instruction and education.
-In 2009 Jessica spear-headed the First Bass Pro Shops Outdoor Days programming in the state of Missouri and currently serves as the director of the series of overnight camping initiatives that spans internationally and has reached hundreds of thousands of youth and families with offerings of free-of-charge fishing, shooting, archery, paddling and other conservation and outreach skill participations.
-With partners of the US Army Corps of Engineers, Jessica steer-headed projects in 2013 that allowed disabled youth the opportunity of fishing involvement that then evolved into the following year’s first Bass Pro Shops Fishing Dreams event, now encompassing programming for Wounded Warriors and First Responders across the nation that Jessica manages; four annually take place at venues in the state of Missouri.
-In 2014 Jessica worked on behalf of Bass Pro Shops as a sitting committee member of the American Outdoor Recreation Roundtable to host the First in the Nation, Governor’s Capitol Campout, paired with an additional open to the general public, free-of-charge outdoor festival; urging venue in Missouri-after fulfillment, the event programming brought accolades to the state and entities therein gaining acclaim with the Coleman Award granted to the then sitting Governor – the event continues with leadership by Jessica on behalf of Bass Pro Shops, bringing partnership with the Governor’s OA, Department of Natural Resources, and Mo State Parks.
-Jessica is currently a board member of the James River Basin Partnership Committee, the Conservation Federation of Missouri’s Outdoor Action Committee, and serves as a member and liaison with many other outdoor and community-based organizations including the National Law Enforcement Committee that hosts the largest US First Responder Recognition event that resides venue in the Ozarks which Jessica advocates and encourages to remain within the great state of Missouri for future years to come.
-Jessica is a devoted supporter of MDC and the work MCHF fulfills and has been actively involved in assisting with the MoNASP State Tournament for many years.
+Jessica Hayes has led conservation advocacy and efforts of outreach across the nation for nearly 25 years in collaboration with governmental agencies, the private sector, and grass-root organizations to bring new audiences and those that would otherwise not have the opportunities, experiences of recreational sporting instruction and outdoor education.
+Jessica spear-headed the first Bass Pro Shops Outdoor Days programming with venue in the state of Missouri, leading to then a successful national, and international series of overnight camping initiatives that progressed for 15 years, – annually reaching hundreds of thousands of youth and families with offerings of fishing, shooting, archery, paddling and other conservation and skill participations; Jessica overaw these efforts through their culmination within the Outdoor Adventurer initiative fulfillment that she managed on behalf of Bass Pro Shops – Cabela’s in an encompassing 4 year agreement with the National Wildlife Federation.
+With partners of the US Army Corps of Engineers, Jessica also led the outreach in fulfilling a decade-long MOU on behalf of the Great American Outdoors Group that enabled disabled and special needs youth across the nation the opportunity of fishing experiences and instruction with pro anglers; these efforts evolved into the following year’s first Bass Pro Shops/White River Marine Group’s Fishing Dreams event, and came to annually include dozens of programming initiatives that also embraced our nation’s wounded Warriors and First Responders, as participants.
+Jessica worked on behalf of Bass Pro Shops as an established committee member of the American Outdoor Recreation Roundtable for many years, where she urged venue in Missouri to host the First in the Nation, Governor’s Capitol Campout; with Jessica’s leadership as the event’s Director, the programming brought accolades to the state and entities therein, gaining acclaim with the Coleman Award being granted to the then appointed Missouri Governor, – the initiative thrived and grew across the nation under the direction of Jessica during an 8 year agreement between the President’s and Governor’s Offices of Administrations, Departments of Natural Resources, and America’s State and National Parks for the Every Kid in a Park effort.
+Jessica currently serves as Secretary on the Executive Board of Directors for the James River Basin Partnership in the Ozarks, as well as having seat on the Conservation Federation of Missouri’s Outdoor Action Committee and being an endorsed CFM Lifetime Member by Johnny Morris; Jessica has served either as a member or advisory liaison on a wide range of conservation and community-based organizations across the US, – one in particular includes the National Law Enforcement Committee, that continues to oversee the largest US First Responder Recognition event that is annually hosted in the state of Missouri.
+Jessica is a devoted supporter of MDC and the work MCHF fulfills, and has been actively involved for many years on the planning committee with the MoNASP State Tournament.
+Jessica Hayes is currently the Director of Marketing and Public Relations for the USAngling Confederation, where she works in dedication within conservation and the love of the great outdoors to sustain partnerships of supporters that not only provide leadership for our U.S.A.
+National Fishing Teams as they compete worldwide, but as well cultivate the agency in assisting the empowerment of community angling groups and continued engagement of America’s youth in the sport of fishing.

 Nathan “Shags” McLeod